numbas/blackboard-scorm-analysis/README.md

 ## Uploading a course

-* Go to your Blackboard course, and click on Packages and Utilities, then Export/Archive Course.
+* Go to your Blackboard course, and click on _Packages and Utilities_, then _Export/Archive Course_.
-* Click on the Archive Organisation button.
+* Click on the _Archive Course_ button.
-* In the following form, make sure Inclue Grade Centre History is ticked, then click Submit.
+* In the following form, make sure _Include Grade Centre History_ is ticked, then click _Submit_.
 * It takes a while to create the archive.
-You'll get an email when it's ready - once that happens, go back to the Export/Archive Organisation page and click on the .zip file to download it.
+You'll get an email when it's ready - once that happens, go back to the _Export/Archive Course_ page and click on the .zip file to download it.
 * In the Blackboard SCORM analysis tool, click on _Upload a zip file_, and then upload the file you just got from Blackboard.

 You can update a course's data by generating another archive and uploading that.
 The old version will be automatically rewritten.